56mm Is How Many Inches

 • Rounding to three decimal places: 2.205 inches

 The choice of rounding depends on the desired accuracy.
 In most everyday situations, rounding to one or two decimal places is sufficient.
-However, in engineering or scientific contexts, greater precision might be necessary.
+That said, in engineering or scientific contexts, greater precision might be necessary.

 Practical Applications of the Conversion